 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer l l Accelerated Filer l J Non-accelerated Filer [] Smaller Reporting Company [X] (Do not check if a smaller reporting company)
+Non-accelerated Filer [] Smaller Reporting Company [X] (Do not check if a smaller reporting company) Indicate by about most whather the resistant is a shall common (a dafinad in Dula 12h 2 of the Act.
+VES L 1 NO IVI